michielvha/vitepress/docs/blog/gitversion.md

 ### Github

 The GitHub marketplace lets us easily share our custom action.
-Check out the [action repo](https://github.com/michielvha/gitversion-tag-action/tree/main) to see how to use GitVersion on GitHub, feel free to fork or clone this action and tweak it to your needs.
+Check out the [action repo](https://github.com/michielvha/gitversion-tag-action/tree/main) to see how to use GitVersion with GitHub actions, feel free to fork or clone this action and tweak it to your needs.
 It's built to serve as a solid foundation for anyone to build on.

 **features:**
 - Tags the repo with the calculated `SemVer` and output the value for usage in subsequent steps.